 More clarity for food supplements

 Some clarity, at least for the dietary-supplement segment of the Brazilian market, came with the introduction in July 2018 of Resolutions No. 239, 240, 241, 242 and 243, plus Ordinance No. 28/2018.
 The new regulations laid out a specific framework for the definition, composition, quality, safety and labelling of food supplements.
-These were categorised as products in drug-like formats designed to supplement dietary health with nutrients, bioactive substances, enzymes or probiotics.
-The regulations included a list of authorised ingredients for use in food supplements, permitted maximum levels for those ingredients, and a list of authorised nutrition or health claims.
+These were categorized as products in drug-like formats designed to supplement dietary health with nutrients, bioactive substances, enzymes or probiotics.
+The regulations included a list of authorized ingredients for use in food supplements, permitted maximum levels for those ingredients, and a list of authorized nutrition or health claims.

 Previously, food supplements in Brazil had fallen under differing regulations, depending on the product category.
-The new rules stipulated that only food supplements containing enzymes or probiotics, or bearing functional and/or health claims (i.e, those not on the authorised list), need go through a pre-market registration process with ANVISA.
+The new rules stipulated that only food supplements containing enzymes or probiotics, or bearing functional and/or health claims (i.e., those not on the authorized list), need go through a pre-market registration process with ANVISA.
 Existing products had five years to comply.